-In the early morning of 13th August, stargazers are treated to a close approach of the planets Jupiter and Venus as they make a conjunction in the pre-dawn sky.
-A conjunction is where two astronomical objects, likes planets, appear close together in the sky.
-Venus,...
+In the early morning of 15th August, stargazers are treated to a close approach of the planets Jupiter and Mercury as they make a conjunction in the pre-dawn sky.
+A conjunction is where two astronomical objects, likes planets, appear close together in the sky....

 Sagittarius, a captivating constellation gracing our night sky, invites stargazers on a journey through mythology and celestial beauty.
 Positioned in the southern hemisphere, this zodiacal constellation is rich in lore and captivating features.
 Often depicted as a...